treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 We wanted to print out all the numbers from 1 to 10 and that's what we did.
 But this comprehension statement also returned a list of `None` values to us, which we promptly discarded.

-We got a list of `None` values because comprehensions build up lists.
+**Comprehensions build up lists: that's what they're for**.
 We built up a list of the return values from the `print` function and the `print` function returns `None`.

-We don't care about the list this comprehension built up: we care about its side effect.
+But we didn't care about the list our comprehension built up: we only cared about its side effect.

 We could have instead written that code like this: